farm-ng/amiga-dev-kit/website/docs/concepts/system_overview/README.md

 ## How Do Services Talk to Each Other?

 Imagine a bustling city where everyone has a job.
-The mail carrier brings letters (data), the traffic cop (Controller) guides vehicles (services), and everyone communicates to ensure the city runs smoothly.
+The mail carrier brings letters (data), the traffic cop (Track Follower) guides vehicles (services), and everyone communicates to ensure the city runs smoothly.
 Similarly, in the Amiga ecosystem:

 - The **OAK** service streams visual and IMU data.
 - The **Filter** service uses IMU data from OAK, wheel odometry from CANBUS, and global positioning data from GPS to understand how the robot is moving.
-- The **Controller** takes this movement data, combines it with its algorithms, and decides the best way to move the robot.
+- The **Track Follower** takes this movement data, combines it with its algorithms, and decides the best way to move the robot.
 - This decision is then passed to **CANBUS**, which communicates with the robot's motors to execute the movement.